anfegu/anfegu_sample_rust/README.md

 The project is organized into two main Rust crates:

-1. `anfegu_sample_feature`: This crate contains the core blockchain logic and data structures.
+1. `anfegu_sample_feature_lib`: This crate contains the core blockchain logic and data structures.

 2. `anfegu_sample_feature_bin`: This crate serves as the entry point for the project and includes the main function.